-Inbound Marketing Problem #1 – Your business is not a good fit for inbound marketing
+Inbound Marketing Problem #1 – Your business is not a good fit.

 Inbound marketing is not for everyone.
-Some types of businesses are not a fit.
+Some types of businesses are not a great fit.
 The Inbound Methodology is a process of attracting website visitors, converting them to leads, then nurturing those leads into a sale.
-Some businesses have transactional relationships with their clients and don’t require lead nurturing because there is no considered buying process.
+Some businesses have transactional relationships with their clients and don’t require lead nurturing because there isn’t a true buying process.
 If they try to use inbound marketing when they are not a fit, it generally becomes a pretty tough barrier.
-Learn more about Why Inbound Marketing is Not For Your Business.

-Inbound Marketing Problem #2 – Inbound marketing takes time
+Inbound Marketing Problem #2 – Growth takes time.

 Inbound marketing is not going to generate results immediately.
 Having the right expectations for the time investment in strategy and consistency can be a challenge for many companies who are looking for an instant solution for business growth goals.

-The inbound methodology requires a great deal of research, planning, and strategy.
-Start by creating a marketing plan.
+The Inbound Methodology requires a great deal of research, planning, and strategy.
+Start by creating a marketing plan, which will be your road map to getting to your goals.
 Include in that plan the following well-researched items: